 Full details are available on the School Lunches page.

-This is a celebration app that we use to share your child’s marvellous achievements in the form of badges with you and family members (6 links available per family).
+This is a celebration app that we use for Reception to Year 6 parents to share your child’s marvellous achievements in the form of badges with you and family members (6 links available per family).
 Families are provided with a unique password which they set up once at parent.marvellousme.com

 Staff are not permitted to administer medication to a child except in life-threatening circumstances.